matthewpennell/matthewpennell.com/_posts/2020-12-31-yearly-lists.md

 * Downsizing
 * Jojo Rabbit

 These are just the films that were new to me in 2020.
-Besides the ones in this list, my wife and I also started rewatching every James Bond film in order (and discovered they're almost universally terrible in the 60s and 70s), and also held ourselves a brief Billy Wilder season back in March.
+Besides the ones in this list, my wife and I also started rewatching every James Bond film in order (and discovered they're almost universally terrible in the 60s and 70s), and also held ourselves a brief Billy Wilder season back in March when we watched _Some Like It Hot_, _The Apartment_, _Double Indemnity_ and _Sunset Boulevard_ back-to-back.

-Of these new ones, though, some were terrible (Cats, Rambo Last Blood, 2036 Origin Unknown), some were just disappointing (Guava Island, I'm Thinking of Ending Things, Annihilation), and quite a few were great (Knives Out, Da 5 Bloods, A Quiet Place, Into the Spider-Verse, Dolemite Is My Name, Marriage Story, Booksmart, Chef, Jojo Rabbit).
+Of these new ones, though, some were terrible (_Cats_, _Rambo: Last Blood_, _2036 Origin Unknown_), some were just disappointing (_Guava Island_, _I'm Thinking of Ending Things_, _Annihilation_), but quite a few were great (_Knives Out_, _Da 5 Bloods_, _A Quiet Place_, _Into the Spider-Verse_, _Dolemite Is My Name_, _Marriage Story_, _Booksmart_, _Chef_, _Jojo Rabbit_).
 I've certainly watched fewer films this year than in previous years due to spending almost no time in hotels; however I have instead ended up watching more films with my wife and kids, which has been nice.

 ## 2020 picks

-**Favourite book:** _Half of a Yellow Sun_ by Chimamanda Ngozi Adichie **Favourite album:** _color theory_ by Soccer Mommy **Favourite film:** Spider-Man: Into the Spider-Verse (2018)
+**Favourite book:** _Half of a Yellow Sun_ by Chimamanda Ngozi Adichie

+**Favourite album:** _color theory_ by Soccer Mommy

+**Favourite film:** Spider-Man: Into the Spider-Verse (2018)

 If you're at all interested in following along next year, you can find me on [GoodReads](https://www.goodreads.com/user/show/13428913-matthew-pennell), [Last.fm](https://www.last.fm/user/Watchmaker), and [Letterboxd](https://letterboxd.com/matthewpennell/).